 Each accredited institution must submit the Annual Financial Report (AFR).
 In accordance with sections 2-1-802 and 2-1-803 of the Accreditation Criteria, institutions are required to prepare and submit both the AFR and audited financial statements within 180 days after the end of the fiscal year.
-An online report must be received from each main and branch campus.
+An online report must be received from each main campus and additional locations.

 All ACICS-accredited institutions are required to submit an Annual Financial Report (AFR), Ownership/Control Disclosure Form, and audited financial statements 180 days following the end of the institution's financial year.
 The requirement exists for all institutions without regard to the type of corporation that owns the institution (profit or not-for-profit) or the location of the institution (domestic or international).
 Likewise, any deadlines, extensions, or requirements established by other accrediting bodies or agencies do not change the Council’s requirements.
 The AFR must be submitted online.

-You must submit the Annual Financial Report, the Audited Statements and the Ownership/ Control Disclosure Form for each main and branch campus to ACICS.
+You must submit the Annual Financial Report, the Audited Statements and the Ownership/ Control Disclosure Form for each main campus and additional locations to ACICS.

 All ACICS accredited institutions should submit to the Council an audited financial statement that includes the Department’s financial ratio composite score.
-Institutions are required to submit an Income Statement (Part 1 of the Annual Financial Report) for each main and branch campus.
+Institutions are required to submit an Income Statement (Part 1 of the Annual Financial Report) for each main campus and additional locations.

 A $500 late fee will be charged if the AFR is received after the due date.
 In accordance with Section 2-3-401 of the Accreditation Criteria, failure to submit an AFR may result in the irreversible revocation of an institution’s accreditation without a hearing or opportunity for appeal.

 If you need additional information, please contact Jeff Olszewski, Vice President of Finance at email@example.com.